Skip to main content

 2. Antihistamines

 You take a daily dose of an antihistamine such as Benadryl (diphenhydramine) to manage your seasonal allergies.
 This over-the-counter treatment is very effective at stopping sniffling, sneezing, and itchy eyes.
-But, did you know some of the same medications can prevent you from sweating?
+But did you know some of the same medications can prevent you from sweating?
 Combine that with the summer sun, and it can increase your chances of overheating.
 This effect is more common with first-generation antihistamines, like Benadryl.
-Second-generation antihistamines, such as Claritin, Zyrtec, and Allegra do not have this effect.
+Second-generation antihistamines, such as Claritin, Zyrtec, and Allegra, are less likely to have this effect.

 3. Decongestants